K Health

 K Health (formerly Kang Health) is a privately owned, clinical artificial intelligence (AI) company.
-It provides virtual primary care through health systems and insurers, and via its mobile app.
+It provides virtual primary care through health systems.

 History

 K Health was founded in 2016 in New York City by Allon Bloch (CEO), Ran Shaul (Chief Product Officer), Israel Roth (former Chief Technology Officer) and Adam Singolda (Board Member and CEO of Taboola).
 Bloch was previously co-CEO of Wix.com, where he's still on the board of directors, and CEO of Vroom.

 K Health was launched in 2018 as a free medical app for personalized health information.
 In 2021, K Health acquired text-based therapy company Trusst.

 Finances

 K Health has raised $380 million in funding and the company was valued at $900 million as of July 2024.
 K Health investors include Claure Group, Valor Equity Partners, Mangrove Capital Partners, Notable Capital, 14W, Comcast Ventures, Lerer Hippeau, Primary Venture Partners, and PICO Capital Partners.
 Cedars-Sinai and Elevance Health are strategic investors, and Gal Gadot and her husband Yaron Varsano have also invested.
 In 2022, the company earned $52 million in revenue, though it is not profitable.